FMC64/spp/README.md

 In `arabic` notation, the general notation is `([BASE])INTEGER(.[FRACTION])(x[EXPONENT])`.

+Note that each digit sequence can contain a `_` which will get ignored while parsing.
+These characters can be inserted to increase readability of the literal.

 The value of the literal (which is also the internal representation) is `(INTEGER + FRACTION * pow(BASE, -FRACTION_WIDTH)) * pow(BASE, EXPONENT)`, where `FRACTION_WIDTH` is the number of digits in `BASE` within `FRACTION`.
 All of the individual components are `natural`s, but the overall value may be promoted to a `positive_real` by evaluating it.
 The compile-time literal system should support complex arithmetic operations such as exponential and trigonometric ones (`sqrt`, `pow`, `log<Base>`, `exp`, `ln`, `cos`, `sin`, `tan`, `arccos`, `arcsin` and `arctan`).
 `transcendental` constants with their exact value such as `pi`, `tau` and `e` are available.
 Scalar literals are guaranteed to be lossless, even under complex arithmetic, exponential or trigonometric operations.
 When losslessness cannot be guaranteed, the evaluation is deferred to the convertion to a non-literal scalar data type.
 These operations will be printed as-is if requested, without lossy evaluation.
 This is the only exception to the usually eager evaluation approach of S++.